Innovative Retail Technologies - Practical Block Seminar

 In this seminar, we aim to simulate the later “daily work” of computer scientists (and related fields) and also Usability/UX professionals.
 All projects that are offered by the customers can be found here.You will see the demands of the different projects (in the form of requirements that were already formulated by the customer) along with the grading scheme.
 This helps you to pick suitable projects in terms of required skills and demand.

 You need to pre-register for the course.
-This can be done here.
-In the registration form, you can also denote which of the projects you are interested in.
+The registration is now closed - no late registration will be considered.
 The actual distribution of project topics will happen in the kickoff meeting.
-If there are more students who prioritized a project with the same score, we compare the registration times of the students (first-come first-served).
 We need to point out that it is obligatory for every student to pre-register AND to attend the kickoff meeting, otherwise you cannot participate in the seminar.
 This is a strict policy, no exceptions will be made.

 The main task of the seminar will be done in a block course style:

 - Kickoff: 01.02.2019, 4pm-5pm (room Turing 1+2: DFKI, new building +2.30 and +2.31).
 The kickoff slides can be found here.

 - Requirements meeting 1 & 2 and the component ordering requests deadline (if applicable) will be agreed upon with the corresponding customer and your team.

 - Implementation phase (timeframe: from kickoff to final presentation): You can immediately start after the kickoff.
 As we know that there are exams, it is ok to start later, but you need to meet the following deadlines (and the additional milestone deadlines agreed upon together with the customer, see below):